shaft49/Cookbook/README.md

-# CookbookAll the codes that I have written or collected from different sources for competitive programming.
+# All the codes that I have written or collected from different sources for competitive programming.